FransBouma/InjectableGenericCameraSystem/Cameras/AssassinsCreedOdyssey/ReadMe.md

 - Fog control (much higher than photomode allows)

 ### Change log:
-v1.0.7: Fix for 1.4.0 of the game. v1.0.6: Fixed ToD interception v1.0.5: Fix for 1.1.4 of the game.
+v1.0.8: Better AOB scanner added which can deal better with DRM driven block moves.
+When enabling the camera, in-game DOF is now properly disabled, it's no longer necessary to enable the camera menu to disable in-game dof. v1.0.7: Fix for 1.4.0 of the game. v1.0.6: Fixed ToD interception v1.0.5: Fix for 1.1.4 of the game.